krakend/krakend-documentation/backends/caching.md

 ![Example of shared and individual cache](/images/documentation/diagrams/cache-options.mmd.svg)

 In the diagram above there are four `backend` definitions that could be anywhere across different endpoints.
-Backends `B` and `C` query their upstream services and store the content in a cache bucket that is contrained to their private access.
+Backends `B` and `C` query their upstream services and store the content in a cache bucket that is constrained to their private access.

 On the other hand, backends `A` and `D` use a shared cache bucket, so if one of them saves a result the other can fetch the same cache key without needing to go to the origin.